Contact a BASF expert to learn more about ecovio®!

-ecovio® – Certified Compostable Polymer With Bio-based Content
+ecovio® (PBAT, PLA) – Certified Compostable Polymer With Bio-based Content

 ecovio® is a high-quality and versatile bioplastic from BASF.
-The primary advantages: It is certified compostable and biobased.
+The primary advantages: It is certified compostable and partly bio-based.

-The main areas of use for ecovio® are plastic films such as organic waste bags, fruit and vegetable bags, carrier bags with dual-use (first for shopping, then for organic waste) or agricultural films.
+The main areas of use for ecovio® are plastic films used for e.g. organic waste bags, fruit and vegetable bags, carrier bags with dual-use (first for shopping, then for organic waste) or agricultural films.
 Furthermore, compostable packaging solutions such as paper-coating, shrink and cling films as well as injection molding and thermoformed products can be produced with ecovio®.

 Thanks to its special chemical structure, ecovio® can be biodegraded by microorganisms and their enzymes.
 Under the conditions of an industrial composting plant – respective temperature, high moisture, defined oxygen content – biodegradation only takes a few weeks. ecovio® offers various product grades that meet the following, international and national standards and regulations for industrial composting, among others:

 ecovio® products are just as high-performing and strong in use as conventional plastics.
-An ecovio® bag can take the same load as its polyethylene counterpart.
-The product properties were designed such that the products only fully biodegrade in compost after use.
+A bag made of ecovio® can take the same load as its polyethylene counterpart.
+The product properties were designed in such a way that the products only fully biodegrade in compost after use.

 ecovio® is a finished product that can be used by the customer as drop-in solution with standard plastic production procedures.
 Additional blending is therefore not required.